Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

-There are two advantages to this parametrization: first, the $\ell$-th input is inert if $\rho_\ell=1$; second, the parameter space for $\rho_\ell$ is the unit interval, which simplifies thinking about priors for this parameter, particularly when additionally the inputs are also transformed to vary in $[0,1]^p$, as will be the case throughout this paper.
+There are two advantages to this parametrization: first, the $\ell$-th input is inert if $\rho_\ell=1$; second, the parameter space for $\rho_\ell$ is the unit interval, which simplifies thinking about priors for this parameter, particularly when the inputs are also transformed to vary in $[0,1]^p$, as will be the case throughout this paper.
+As for other correlation kernels, see Section~\ref{otherck}.